CristenPerret/SkyBinder/README.md

 Once the bind for this function is used, it will save in the proper syntax for this code in your clipboard the data from where your cursor was relative to the Skyweaver Window. `:= GAP(x.xx, y.yy)`

-Working on a way to bind the Emotes, ripme. 	:lying_face: